tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-27-scala-learning-by-understanding-functional-programming-terminology-part-02.md

 If you tell a non `FP` developer, "hey I just wrote a function and I named it `map` what do you think it's doing?".
 He might answer, "maybe something with google maps?" .
 Well actually you could name map `traverse` or something like that the thing is that if `FP` is closely related to functional programming, and functional programming is closely related to math then we had better stick with the mathematical terms as awuful and non descriptive as they are.

 In our case `map` is actually a good name, it's mapping from one item on our source structure to another item in our destination structure.  you cannot really deduce from the name only that the destination structure has the same shape as the source structure, but if you talk to mathematician he can deduce it, and we love mathematician's deductions, we are wannabe `FP` after all aren't we?
+The great book **[Scala Design Patterns By Ivan Nikolov](https://devatrest.blogspot.com/2017/07/scala-design-patterns-book-review.html)** says:

+>Following common conventions would make things much simpler

+and this is exactly what the `map` name is all about.

 Do you write loops? you do this all day right?
 Do you write loops that convert each item in a list into another? well map is exactly that, nothing special here, you do this all day.